willrackley/Workr/README.md

 6. Job poster and user doing the job then have the option to rate each other

 ## Usage
-1. On the landing page, create an account by using the 'Sign Up' option
+1. On the landing page, create an account by using the `Sign Up` or `Register` option
    - Login if account has already been created
 2. After login in the first time, the `Dashboard` should be empty with the legend `Sorry, there are no available jobs in your area`
    - Dashboard will show available jobs if database is not empty